-Martin Murphy, a local resident of Ferryville, has compiled a list of the birds that frequent and who nest in the area.
+Martin Murphy, a local resident of Ferryville, has compiled a list of the birds that frequent and nest in the area.
 Martin has extensive expertise in birding and has a master’s degree in natural sciences.
 He has conducted research in warblers and has worked tirelessly in updating this database for the birds of the Ferryville area.
 He used personal data as well as that from members of the Wisconsin Society for Ornithology, backyard bird counts, and Village of Ferryville residents.
-This list, finalized in the summer of 2013, is enclosed with this application.
 Martin has also been monitoring the blue bird success on Eagle Mountain, and has been compiling that information as well.
 Martin has moved from the area, but his extensive bird list is available and is still being used and shared.

-Ferryville has a village park maintained by the Village of Ferryville, and also a wildlife area managed by the Mississippi Valley Conservancy.
+Ferryville has a village park maintained by the Village of Ferryville, and also a wildlife area managed by the Mississippi Valley Conservancy (MVC).
 The park is Sugar Creek Park, and the MVC property is the Sugar Creek Bluff State Natural Area.
-In the summer of 2015, the MVC added 144 acres to this bluffland natural area.
+In the summer of 2015, the MVC added 144 acres to this bluff land natural area.
 The access to the addition has still not been finalized, but the original area is open daily for hiking and birding opportunities.
 The trail is maintained during the summer, and it is available in the winter for cross country skiing and snow shoeing.
-One of the species that has been observed on this property during the past three spring migration day hikes has been the Cerulean warbler.
+One of the species that has been observed on this property during the past three spring migration day hikes has been the Cerulean Warbler.
 Rush Creek Natural Area is just north of Ferryville and is managed by the Wisconsin DNR.
 Bird lists have been kept for each birding hike.
 Christmas and Great Backyard birding lists and observations continue to be shared on e-bird by individuals.

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.